Barkotron/odin-recipes/README.md

 # odin-recipes
-recipe assignment for the odin project
+Recipe assignment for the odin project
+Contains recipes for bruschetta, mini taco quiches, and jalapeno poppers, each on their own page